 To enable the Planning team to identify the flavour of where the sites are which residents wanted to protect and where they suggested building, the Consultation team alongside the Planning team jointly produced an Issues and Options consultation.
 This consultation asked for comments on the whole borough, part of it asked for sites from the public that were derelict or running in disrepair that possibly could also be assessed for building on.

-From the outcomes of this consultation, the Council was able to create new proposed policies which protected coastline areas and landscapes.
-They also put together a Supplement documentation which specified areas which may be good for building on compared to those that were not.
-The evidence documents which support the Supplement document set out how this document came about.
+From the outcomes of this consultation, the Council was able to draft new proposed policies which protected coastline areas and landscapes.
+They also put together a Supplement documentation which specified areas which might best support development compared to those that were not.
+These new policies form the Draft Local Plan Supplement which was consulted upon in the early part of 2020.